chingu-voyages/ChinguResourceList/README.md

 - [You Know More Than You Think](https://medium.com/chingu/you-know-more-than-you-think-231cb232a578): How build up your confidence as a Dev

 ## Packages & Libraries

+## Cloud Deployment

+- [Deploy React and Express to Heroku](https://daveceddia.com/deploy-react-express-app-heroku/): Step-by-step guide to create a React/Node app and deploy to Heroku
+- [How to deploy React App to GitHub Pages](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f): Simple instructions to deploy React app on GitHub Pages

 ## Teamwork